widmogrod/mkunion/docs/examples/state_machine.md

 Some of those rules could change in future, and we want to be able to change them without rewriting whole application.
 This also informs us that our design should be open for extensions.

-Site note, if you want go strait to final code product, then into [example/state/](example/state/) directory and have fun exploring.
+Side note, if you want go strait to final code product, then into [example/state/](example/state/) directory and have fun exploring.

 ## Modeling commands and states